JuliaGeo/CommonDataModel.jl/README.md

 Most users would typically import `GRIBDatasets` and `NCDatasets` directly and not `AbstractDatasets`.
 One should import `AbstractDatasets` only to extent the functionality of `GRIBDatasets` and `NCDatasets`.

-A data set `ds` of a type derived from `AbstractDatasets` should implemented at minimum:

-* `Base.key(ds)`: return a list of variable names a strings
-* `Base.getindex(ds,varname::String)`: return an array-like data structure (derived from `AbstractDatasetVariable`) of the variables corresponding to `varname`.
-This array-like data structure should follow the CF semantics.
-* `ds.attrib`: should be a Dict-like data structure with all global attribute names as keys and the corresponding value
-* `ds.dim`: should be a Dict-like data structure with all dimension names as keys and the corresponding length

-`AbstractDatasetVariable{T,N}` is a subclass of `AbstractArray{T, N}`.
-A variable `v` of a type derived from `AbstractDatasetVariable` should implement:

-* `v.attrib`: should be a Dict-like data structure with all variable attribute names as keys and the corresponding value